codeforamerica/vita-min/doc/environments-and-deployment.md

 After this, CircleCI runs and deploys if the tests pass.

+### Releasing without `bin/release`

+To issue a release without using the script, follow the steps listed above:

+1. `git pull` the master and production branches
+2. from the `production` branch, `git merge --ff master`
+3. `git tag <version name>` with the next version
+4. `git push && git push --tags`

 To issue a release from Github, use the same naming convention, but begin by clicking the 'releases' button on the main page.
 Github provides useful documentation [here](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).

+### Hotfixing

 ### Other Release-related Tools

+To view a detailed list of releases, visit https://github.com/codeforamerica/vita-min/releases

-To view a list of releases (with the highest releases at the top):
+To view a list of tags (with the highest releases at the top):

-`git tag | sort -nr`
+`git tag | sort --version-sort -r`

-To view a list of releases with their SHAs:
+To view a list of releases with their SHAs (latest first):

 `bin/show-tags`